 MILLER ANALOGIES TEST (MAT)

-The MAT is a 60 minute test consisting of 120 multiple choice questions.
+The MAT is a 60-minute test consisting of 120 multiple-choice questions.
 It is a high-level analytical abilities test that requires the solution of problems stated as analogies.
-The MAT is intended to measure your ability to recognize relationships between ideas, fluency in the English language, and your general knowledge of literature, philosophy, history, science, math, and the fine arts.
+The MAT is intended to measure your ability to recognize relationships between ideas, your fluency in the English language, and your general knowledge of literature, philosophy, history, science, math, and the fine arts.
 You are not permitted to use a dictionary or other references while taking this exam.

 REGISTRATION: The MAT is available at each Pacific Region site.
 Please consult your Program Coordinator to schedule your exam.